phax/as2-lib/README.md

 #News and noteworthy

+  * 2016-05-09 Version 2.2.8
+    * Improved AS2 client https customization and API
   * 2016-04-27 Version 2.2.7
     * Added per partnership attribute `rfc3851_micalgs` to determine to use RFC 3851 MIC algorithm names instead of the default RFC 5751 MIC algorithm names (issue #18)
     * Fixed problem with special character escaping in MDN context (issue #19)